codemascot/boilerplate/README.md

 ## Usage

-All you need is at least PHP 5.6 and [composer](https://getcomposer.org/) installed.
+All you need is at least PHP 5.6 with [Git](https://git-scm.com/) and [composer](https://getcomposer.org/) installed.

 ```
+$ git clone git@github.com:rnaby/boilerplate.git <DIRECTORY>
+$ cd <DIRECTORY>
-$ composer create-project rnaby/boilerplate <DIRECTORY>
+$ composer install
 ```

-After composer has fetched some dependencies, you will get asked some question about the new package:
+After composer has fetched some dependencies and installed them, you will get asked some question about the new package:

 ```
 > TheDramatistBoilerplate\Setup::run